-The Illinois General Assembly's vote to pass this landmark legislation was a victory for advocates of open and accountable government at all levels.
-Effective January 1, 2010, the law's groundbreaking provisions make Illinois the fifth state to give the Attorney General's Office binding authority to help the public obtain access to government meetings and public records.
+Effective January 1, 2010, the law's groundbreaking provisions made Illinois the fifth state in the country to give the Attorney General's Office binding authority to help the public obtain access to government meetings and public records.
 The law also provides new tools to make certain the public has timely access to public records and public meetings.